immunant/IA2-Phase2/docs/compartmentalizing_dav1d.md

 A similar things occurs with signal handlers, as they are function pointers passed to `sigaction`.
-To fix this, we are supposed to wrap the function pointer in `IA2_SIGHANDLER` and to call `IA2_DEFINE_SIGHANDLER(signal_handler, PKEY)` with the compartment/pkey that the signal handler should run in.
+To fix this, we can wrap the function pointer in `IA2_SIGHANDLER` and call `IA2_DEFINE_SIGHANDLER(signal_handler, PKEY)` with the compartment/pkey that the signal handler should run in.
-However, as we'll get to later, this leads to a segfault, so the installation of the signal handler is skipped entirely, as the signal handler is not very critical to `dav1d` in the first place.
+Importantly, `IA2_DEFINE_SIGHANDLER` must be called outside of any functions.
-This is something we should fix, though.
+It defines a function itself, and nested functions aren't allowed in C, so it must be in the global scope.
+Otherwise, it will segfault.

 #### Rewrites in Macros

 There are some rewrites that happen in macros,